-How to Make Resin Geode Art
+Resin Casting for Beginners (How to Make Resin Geode Art)

-If you've ever wanted to try using epoxy resin for an art project, you might wonder: Is it easy to do, especially for someone who hasn't had any experience with this material before?
+If you've ever wanted to try using epoxy resin for an art project, you might wonder: Is it easy to do, even for someone who hasn't had any experience with this material before?
 The answer is yes!
 This particular resin is easy to use and produces a strong and clear product.
 It is very shiny and a joy to work with.

 For this article, I will be featuring a geode pour for beginners.